andrewkatson/Denarii/README.md

 #### Manually pulled in
 * openssl: https://github.com/openssl/openssl.
 Build according to the instructions in its README.
 * libzmq: https://github.com/zeromq/libzmq.
 Build according to the instruction in its README (it will direct you to the INSTALL file).
 Then move libzmq.a from /usr/local/lib to the libzmq directory.
+Also need to run it with ```./configure --with-libsodium```
+* zlib: https://zlib.net.
+Just unpack it.
 * All others you should follow the instructions to install below.

 ### Dependencies